Application metrics

 class Events(EventMaker):

-def initialize(manager: EventManager) -> None:
+async def initialize(self, manager: EventManager) -> None:

 self.query = await manager.create_publisher("query", QueryEvent)